Why Did I Get Ghosted: The Honest Guide for Guys

 Ghosting usually falls into one of four categories.

-Ghosting is not a character evaluation.
+Ghosting isn’t a character evaluation.

-It is an emotional skill gap.
+It’s an emotional skill gap.

-What To Do When Someone Ghosts You
+What to Do When Someone Ghosts You

 This is where things get practical.

+First, don’t send the panic double text.
 That message never makes you feel better.
+Give it forty-eight hours.

+Third, accept the clarity, not the silence.
+Silence feels unclear, but it’s actually information.
 If someone wanted to keep talking, they would.

-But you did not lose a partner.
+But you didn’t lose a partner.

 You lost a possibility.